agrosner/DBFlow/usage2/QueryModels.md

 ```

 We need someway to retrieve the results of this query, since we want to avoid
-dealing with the `Cursor` directly:
+dealing with the `Cursor` directly.
+We can use a SQLite query with our existing models, but
+we have no way to map it currently to our tables, since the query returns new Columns
+that do not represent any existing table:

 ```java